jaaguilar/summer-challengue-2015/README.md

 ## Description:

 This is a Web site application and is part of a challenge to demonstrate Web development knowledge with Node.js.
 Client-server design.
 Everything is javascript based.
 The server side have been programmed using Node JS, Jade templates and express framework.
 The front-end is basically HTML/CSS3, Twitter bootstrap and jQuery/AJAX.
-Responsive approach in order to increase the user experience.
+Responsive approach was used in order to increase the user experience.

 I hope you like it!